brian7704/OpenTAKServer-docs/docs/configuration.md

 - OTS_AISHUB_EAST_LON (Added in 1.3.0)
     - Eastern Longitude.
 Default: `None`

+- OTS_AISHUB_MMSI_LIST (Added in 1.3.0)
+    - A comma-separated string of MMSI numbers of specific vessels to search, for example `"367658140,366902120"` Default: `""`

+- OTS_AISHUB_IMO_LIST
+    - A comma-separated string of IMO numbers of specific vessels to search, for example `"1234,5678"` Default: `""`

 - OTS_PROFILE_MAP_SOURCES (Added in 1.3.0)
     - Automatically install map tile sources from [ATAK-Maps](https://github.com/joshuafuller/ATAK-Maps.git) when an EUD first connects to the server.
 Default: `true`